 Low Parks Museum

-With our Mezzanine café, children's activity area – Castles and Palaces - activities for children throughout the galleries, and a great programme of events, there is plenty for everyone to see and do.
+With our Mezzanine café serving a range of sandwiches, soups and tasty snacks, "Castles and Palaces" children's activity area and a great programme of events and temporary exhibitions, there is plenty for everyone to see and do.

-And……entry to Low Parks Museum is free.
+And……entry to Low Parks Museum and car parking is free.

 Download the What's On at Low Parks brochure to find out what is on offer